Noel C. Taylor: Education, Ministerial Career

 In 1950, Taylor became an ordained Baptist Church Pastor.
-He pastored several churches: First Baptist Church - Clifton Forge, Virginia in 1954; First Baptist Church (Berkley) in Norfolk, Virginia between 1955 and 1958; and High Street Baptist Church in Roanoke, Virginia between 1958 and 1961.
+He pastored several churches: First Baptist Church - Clifton Forge, Virginia in 1954; First Baptist Church (Berkley) in Norfolk, Virginia between 1958 and 1961; and High Street Baptist Church in Roanoke, Virginia from 1961 until his death.

 Political, Mayoral Career

 In 1970, Taylor became the first African American elected to Roanoke, Virginia's City Council.
 He served as vice-mayor between 1974 and 1975.
 In 1975, he was appointed Mayor to complete the term of Roy L. Webber who died while in office.
 In 1976, Taylor became the first African American elected as mayor of Roanoke, Virginia.
 He served as mayor from 1976 to 1992.
 He was a member of the Republican Party.

 He was widely considered one of the most influential leaders in the city's history.
 During his mayoral term, he oversaw downtown Roanoke's revitalization and the inaugural development of Valley View Mall.